 By August 2014, almost half of the Syrian population had been forced to leave their homes.
 Around 6.5 million people were internally displaced, and 3 million Syrian refugees were registered with the United Nations High Commission for Refugees in neighboring countries.
 The death toll is estimated to have exceeded 190,000, with many more injured or held in custody.

 A lack of access to health care and the scarcity of medications have led to catastrophic health situations in several regions in Syria.
-Influenza-like illnesses, diarrhea among children under five, hepatitis A, and leishmaniasis had increased.
-Polio, which had been eradicated in Syria, had reappeared in several governorates.
-Nutrition is another great concern in many parts of the country; informal reports show that what food there is in many areas is of poor nutritional quality, while in other areas food is rarely available at all.
+Influenza-like illnesses, diarrhea among children under five, hepatitis A, and leishmaniasis have increased.
+Polio, which had been eradicated in Syria, has reappeared in several governorates.
+Nutrition is another great concern in many parts of the country; informal reports show that food in many areas is of poor nutritious quality, while other areas are suffering food shortages.

-Once the political situation stabilizes, Syria will have to grapple with immediate economic challenges including: output and employment collapse in the trade sector; accelerated exchange rate depreciation in the parallel market; the hoarding of hard foreign currency; likely foreign exchange reserve losses; rising inflation; and legal and financial issues associated with frozen assets.
-In the medium to long term, Syria would still need to push its unfinished structural reform agenda, with the twin goals of creating the conditions for strong economic growth by developing non-oil sectors to cope with the decline in oil production and the need for job creation, and maintaining fiscal sustainability while providing social protection to a growing number of young unemployed, and to regions affected by climate change.
+Once the situation stabilizes, Syria will have to grapple with immediate economic challenges including output and employment collapse in the trade sector, accelerated exchange rate depreciation in the parallel market, the hoarding of hard foreign currency, likely foreign exchange reserve losses, rising inflation, and legal and financial issues associated with frozen assets.
+Syria will also need to support the return of internally displaced people and refugees in neighboring countries, rebuild the country’s infrastructure, enhance the provision of public services including health and education, and rebuild the social fabric of the country.

 Last Updated: Oct 01, 2014